Many Dux-Soup users (such as those offering digital marketing and lead generation services) have more than one Linked account to manage.

-Pros and Cons of using Virtual Private Server or VPS
+Pros and Cons of using Virtual Private Server (VPS) or Virtual Machine (VM)

-A virtual private server, or VPS, enables you to run Dux-Soup in ‘the cloud’.
+A VM, or VPS, enables you to run Dux-Soup in ‘the cloud’.
 This way you don’t need to leave your local PC switched on, and this allows you to run multiple clients on the same computer in a secure, online, ‘always on’ environment.

-Refer to our article on how to set up a VPS to scale LinkedIn automation with Amazon Lightsail.
+Refer to our article on how to set up a VPS for LinkedIn automation.

 If the computer you are using to manage your client's LinkedIn account is located in a different country than your client, we recommend using a virtual private network (VPN) extension.
 Doing so will avoid your client from receiving security notifications from LinkedIn when you access their account.

 There are many free VPN services in the Chrome Web Store, just search for “free VPN” and choose the one you like the most.
 Many of these extensions have a very simple user interface and are easy to use.
-You can also get a piece of advice from techradar.com.
+You can also get advice from Techradar.